-In most cases, the IPD indexes and benchmarks are subject to historical restatement when new data become available or corrections are made, in order to maximize the robustness and accuracy of the reported historical results.
-However, when the sample size for a market is large and the impact of including additional data contributors is therefore relatively small, value may be gained from fixing ("freezing") historical results.
-A key advantage of fixing the reported index history is to simplify the creation of derivatives and other synthetic products which are linked to the index.
-The decision to freeze an index is made only after discussion with local market consultative groups.
+In most cases IPD indexes and benchmarks are subject to historical restatement when new data become available or corrections are made, in order to maximise the robustness and accuracy of the reported historical results.
+However, when the sample size for a market is large and the impact of additional submitters is therefore smaller, there can be a value in fixing (" freezing") the historical measures.
+The primary advantage of fixing the reported index history is that this simplifies the creation of derivatives and other synthetic products which are linked to the index.
+The decision to freeze is made only after discussion with local market consultative groups.